vmorenoluna/scala-music/README.md

 musicService.write(score, "Score.mid")
 ```

+**Note on playback**: Due to timing issues in Java's MIDI Sequencer, live playback via `musicService.play()` may occasionally experience timing glitches.
+For reliable, glitch-free playback, it's recommended to export to a MIDI file using `musicService.write()` and play it in an external MIDI player.
+See [MIDI_PLAYBACK_NOTES.md](MIDI_PLAYBACK_NOTES.md) for details.

 At this stage, there isn't support for all the MIDI features.
 Everything that is not yet supported is silently ignored when playing a song.

 # Credits